pdjr-signalk-plugins/ais-reporter/README.md

 **pdjr-ais-reporter** is a
 [Signal K](https://www.signalk.org/)
-plugin which reports position and static data for all active vessels to one or more UDP endpoints.
+plugin which reports position and static data for the host ship and for vessels detected over AIS to one or more UDP endpoints.
 The plugin can be used to send vessel updates to online AIS consolidation services like [MarineTraffic](https://www.marinetraffic.com).